-As well as eating foods that contain friendly bacteria, such as sauerkraut and kefir, fibre is one of the key nutrients for supporting growth of the gut bacteria – starch and soluble and insoluble fibre provide food for the bacteria to help them ferment, propagate and colonise the gut.
+As well as eating foods that contain friendly bacteria, such as sauerkraut and kefir, fibre is one of the key nutrients for supporting the growth of the gut bacteria – starch and soluble and insoluble fibre provide food for the bacteria to help them ferment, propagate and colonise the gut.
 Conversely, the emulsifiers, preservatives and additives in processed foods can potentially damage the gut lining, leading to inflammation in the digestive tract and a condition known as ‘leaky gut’, ultimately leading to digestive and other health issues.

 - Stress, obesity and other lifestyle factors have been shown to influence the composition of the microbiome

 Obese individuals have been shown to have different gut bacteria to lean people and there are also variations in those with atherosclerosis, diabetes, and metabolic syndrome.
 Stress has also been shown to change the composition of the microbiota and altered gut bacteria has been shown to contribute to stress and anxiety.

 The significance and mechanisms of these differences are not yet understood, but supporting the gut bacteria is thought to be key to helping manage some of these conditions.

 - Gut dysbiosis is the name given to an imbalance in the gut bacteria – when the levels of ‘bad’ bacteria increase

 An imbalanced microbiome is known as gut dysbiosis – an overgrowth of the more unfriendly types of bacteria that can lead to discomfort and other gastrointestinal symptoms, such as gas and bloating.
 A balanced microbiome is said to include a ratio of around 85% good:15% bad bacteria – if this ratio changes in favour of the pathogenic types of bacteria, it is thought to lead to gut symptoms.